intermine/im-docs/docs/database/data-sources/custom/index.md

+---
-# Writing your own data source
+title: Writing your own data source
+---

 The aim of this tutorial is to create a new data source to parse your data file and load the data into your InterMine database.